musakahero/flash-cards/README.md

     }

 The "front" value will contain your question, and the "back" value will be the answer.
 You can have as many question-answer objects as you like.

+## Keeping score
+Clicking "Correct" or "Incorrect" will indicate if it you provided right answer or not.
+The score will be displayed in the scoreboard below and kept in the browser's Local Storage.
+Clicking the "RESET" button will clear the score from the browser's Local Storage.

 # About Create React App